 Coordination of Benefits ( COB )

-Coordination of benefits (COB) are the rules for how insurance pays when a patient has coverage under more than one plan.
+Coordination of benefits (COB) rules determine how insurance pays when a patient has coverage under more than one plan.

 On the Secondary Insurance plan, in the Edit Insurance Plan window, Other Ins tab, select a Coordination of Benefits rule.